axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-18-radical-investments.markdown

 <h1><span class="_paradigm">RADICAL</span> Investments</h1>
  <p>A <span class="_paradigm">RADICAL</span> investment does not trigger an ownership transfer, either. <span class="_paradigm">RADICAL</span> investors do not seek control of the companies they invest in, nor are they looking for a &ldquo;forever&rdquo; return.</p>
- <p>Like the Angel investment, a <span class="_paradigm">RADICAL</span> Investments exchanges capital for a promisory note.
+ <p>Like the Angel investment, a <span class="_paradigm">RADICAL</span> Investments exchanges capital for a promissory note.
 Like a real estate investment, the return may come as an annuity.</p>
  <p>A bit difference to other forms of investment, is that a <span class="_paradigm">RADICAL</span> investor can also participate in the <span class="_paradigm">RAD</span> distribution by making contributions.
 The industry advice and early customers introductions are contributions and would be recognized as such.
 These recognitions would translate into <span class="_paradigm">RAD</span>s and they would, in turn, translate into <em>earned dividends</em>.
 This is a feature of <span class="_paradigm">RADICAL</span> investments for investors.</p>

 <h1 class="_section">RELATED</h1>